iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives.md

 ### **Recovering Fenchet Differentiability**

 The definition of Dini-Hadmard variational subderivatives breaks the definition of other type of variational derivatives down to small components.
-To illustrate, we consider the following claims that proposed an equivalent characterizations of the Fenchet Differentiability.
+To illustrate, we consider the following claims that proposed an equivalent characterization of the Fenchet Differentiability.

 #### **Claim | Sufficient for Fenchet Differentiability**
 > Suppose $f:\R^n \rightarrow \R$ is continuous.